 The Architectural Conservation District Commission is specifically authorized to institute any and all actions, proceedings in law and in equity, as they deem necessary and appropriate to obtain compliance with the requirements of this bylaw or to prevent a threatened violation thereof.
 The Commission shall designate the Code Enforcement Officer to act on its behalf and to enforce this Bylaw under the direction of the Commission.
 Any owner of a building subject to this bylaw that altered a building without first obtaining a Certificate to Alter in accordance with the provisions of this bylaw shall be subject to a fine of not more than Three Hundred Dollars.
-Each day the violation exists shall constitute a separate offense until the alteration is corrected, the addition is removed, or a faithful restoration of this bylaw remains
+Each day the violation exists shall constitute a separate offense until the alteration is corrected, the addition is removed, or a faithful restoration of the demolished building is completed or unless otherwise agreed to by the Commission.
+If a violation of this bylaw remains